daleblackwood/store-service/README.md

 components, Higher Order Components (HOCs) and providers.
-By emulating the behaviour of React Component state management, and interacting with the redux store, each StoreService has the power and consistency of Redux, with the convenience of a Component.
+By emulating the behaviour of React Component state management, and interacting with the redux store, each StoreService has the power and consistency of Redux, with the convenience of a Component and the independence of a data-only model.

-*This tech is in development at the moment, I wouldn't recommend it yet.*
+**This tech is in development at the moment, I wouldn't recommend it yet.**
+*See the roadmap below*

 ### Goals
  - To simplify state management and propagation